-Handwashing: Please wash your hands often, especially after encountering high-touch areas.
+Wash often: Please regularly wash your hands, especially after encountering high-touch areas.
 The Zoo provides restrooms and temporary handwashing stations throughout the park.

 Member Reservations: Members must also make reservations, but they are free.
 Multiple reservations can be made under one member ID; however, when entering the Zoo, each member ticket must be accompanied by a member ID.